Weather and Light Level Classification for Autonomous Driving: Dataset, Baseline and Active Learning: Conclusion

 \section{Conclusion}

 In this paper, we created a dataset for weather and light classification.
 It is crucial to identify these scenarios as visual perception degrades severely in low light and harsh weather conditions.
 We demonstrate our active learning implementation to distill a large dataset into 1.1k samples for a public release.
 The active learning framework can also automatically label large-scale object detection datasets to understand the impact of particular weather conditions and low light.
 We implemented a simple baseline model which achieves state-of-the-art results on two public non-automotive weather classification datasets.
 Relatively, accuracy on the proposed dataset is significantly lower, showing that the baseline does not saturate the dataset, and further design improvements are needed.
+In future work, we plan to explore the usage of weather classification to adapt perception models.